davidwilliamriley/tracer-dash/README.md

 <details>
 <summary>To-Do List:</summary>

-- [x] Add Data Editors for Edges, Nodes and Edge Types
+- [x] Created Data Editors for Edges, Nodes and Edge Types
+- [x] Created the Network Page
+- [ ] Update the Breakdowns Page
+- [ ] Update the Headers on the Edges Page
+- [ ] Update the Headers on the Nodes Page
+- [ ] Update the Headers on the Edge Types Page
+- [ ] Add the Graph Filters
-- [ ] Add Network Analysis Page
+- [ ] Add Network Analysis
-- [ ] Item
+- [ ] Create the Controller for the Breakdowns Page
-- [ ] Item
+- [ ] Debounce the Networks Page
-- [ ] Modify colors for the Tables to match Bootstrap
+- [ ] Modify table colors to match Bootstrap
 - [ ] Format Toasts for enhanced Readability
-- [ ] Stickey Footer to the Bottom of the Pages
+- [ ] Sticky Footer to the Bottom of the Pages

 </details>